2020PB/police-brutality/reports/Oregon.md

 ### Police retaliate to thrown water bottle with excessive force | June 28th

 Footage shows three officers with riot guns outside a building.
 An empty water bottle is thrown.
 It falls well short of the officers.
-All three fire into the crowd in different directions, collectively punishing the protestors for a thrown water bottle.
+All three fire into the crowd in different directions, collectively punishing the protesters for a thrown water bottle.

 tags: shoot, projectile, protester